Penn Vet holds a leadership in the field of stem cell and germ cell biology spearheaded by the pioneering work of Dr.

 Dr. Susan Volk studies the regulation of proliferation and differentiation in adult, bone marrow-derived mesenchymal stem cells (MSC).
 Since MSC are easily purified from marrow and can develop into multiple cell types, they are actively pursued as a cell therapeutic not only for bone but for brain, heart, skin, and cartilage.
 However, many aspects need to be addressed before efficient therapeutic protocols can be developed.
 Current work investigates interaction between MSC and their microenvironment considering a variety of local regulatory mechanisms as well as delivery of MSC to injured tissues in hydrogels.

-Work in Dr. Dean Richardson's laboratory studies the potential of marrow- and adipose-derived mesenchymal stem cells for the treatment of osteoarthritis and tendon/ligament injury.
-In collaboration with Dr. Jim Wilson's gene therapy program, we are optimizing strategies for gene transfer to mesenchymal stem cells to enhance their therapeutic value.
-Targeted genetic modification of autologous stem cells provides a promising platform for the regeneration of diseased musculoskeletal tissues in horses and then potentially in other species.
+Dr. Kyla Ortved's laboratory studies the potential of bone marrow-derived mesenchymal stem cells and extracellular vesicles for the treatment of osteoarthritis, cartilage damage and tendon/ligament injury.
+Dr. Ortved and her lab seek to optimize culture environments and utilize gene transfer to maximize the therapeutic potential of mesenchymal stem cells and their extracellular vesicles.
+Targeted genetic modification of autologous stem cells provides a promising platform for the regeneration of diseased musculoskeletal tissues in horses and then ultimately in humans.